Easy 2x4 Workbench with Retractable Casters

 Seeing the garage floor clear up as the lumber shifted onto the rack made the entire project worth it.

 If you’ve been needing a simple way to store lumber without breaking the bank, this is a fantastic project to try.
-It doesn’t require advanced tools or carpentry skills, just a little time and patience.
+It doesn’t require advanced tools or carpentry skills, just a little time and effort.

 Thanks for reading, and I’ll see you in the next project!